huaminglin/java-demo/concurrency-demo/concurrency-lock-demo/DeadLock.md

 ```

 Note: JVM doesn't track allocated read locks.
 So if a read lock is allocated, the later write lock will be blocked.
 Then a dead lock can happens, but JVM will not detected.

+## LockInterruptDemo and SynchronizedInterruptDemo

+If java.util.concurrent.locks.Lock.lockInterruptibly, the waiting thread can act on "thread.interrupt()".